Skip to main content

 Proper Spectral Response

 Spectral response for an imager generally falls into two categories: 2-5 microns (near infrared) or 8-14 microns (far infrared).
-Because spectral response can limit one’s ability to perform certain types of inspections, it is critical that a thermographer understand how spectral response can affect his/her work.
+Because spectral response can limit one’s ability to accurately perform certain types of inspections, it is critical that a thermographer understand how spectral response can affect his/her work.

 Below are some generally recommended spectral responses for different types of P/PM applications.